 On January 18 2007, Dr. Mark Neff of U.C.
-Davis called CWBC President Claudia Anderson to tell her that the previous day he had a significant breakthrough in identifying the genetic marker for chondrodystrophy.
-Dr. Neff told Claudia that they have narrowed the location of the mutation that causes chondrodystrophy to 30 genes in the same region on chromosome 6.
+Davis called CWBC President Claudia Anderson to tell her that the previous day he had a significant breakthrough in identifying the genetic marker for chondrodystrophy - dwarfism in beagles.
+Dr. Neff told Claudia that they have narrowed the location of the mutation that causes chondrodystrophy (dwarfism-BDS) in beagles to 30 genes in the same region on chromosome 6.
 While more research will need to be done to further determine the exact genes involved, Dr. Neff stated that with the information they have, they can begin to say that a specific Beagle does or does not carry the gene that causes the dwarfing condition.....".

 Beagles affected. with chondrodystrophy of "dwarfism" can be affected in varying degrees.
 Some have major defects as pictured below and others mildly affected.
 Many survive well in geriatric years and are beloved pets.
 Some have competed in obedience.
-Below is a techincal description of the genetic disorder.
-Here is a link to a story about a beagle affected with this disorder.
+Here is a link to a blog about a beagle affected with this disorder.
 At the bottom of the page are also additional pictures.